 One of Mark's favorite architects, I.M.
 Pei, designed the National Gallery of Art in Washington, D.C., which Mark visited and admired for its dramatic lines and angles, and the innovative use of stone, steel and glass to create an imposing exterior and dramatic interior spaces.

-Miramonte is named for the reversed mirror image of its unique floor plan, and for the jagged angular roofline, which resembles the mountain ranges of Southern California.
+Miramonte is named for the reverse mirror image of its unique floor plan, and for the jagged angular roofline, recalling the mountain ranges of Southern California.
 The elevations are identical front to back and left to right, but reversed in direction along the spine.
 The walls are alternately stone and glass, forming hard angles at all four corners.
-A glass ceiling floods the third floor with light, sending light down through the open center stairwell with its single beam staircase.
+A glass ceiling floods the entire third floor with light, sending light down through the open center stairwell with its single beam staircase.
 Eighteen spotlights can be moved to focus on the art, and they bathe the interior in warm light each night.
 Sections of the exterior walls and window panels are removable to access the collection.